 Campfires can be dangerous and we rely on your common sense to respect everyone's safety.
-If you are unsure please follow the following guidelines.
+If you are unsure please use the following guidelines.

-- Don't leave your campfire unattended or attended by children
+- Don't leave your campfire unattended or attended to by children.

 - Keep a lighter handy so you don't have to rely on matches

 - Keep any matches in a waterproof container